As set out in the Constitution and Rules, PSNC has 32 members on its main committee:

-- 13 members elected on a regional basis from England
+- 13 members elected on a regional basis from England;

-- 1 member nominated by Community Pharmacy Wales
+- 1 member nominated by Community Pharmacy Wales;

-- 2 members nominated by the Board of the National Pharmacy Association
+- 2 members nominated by the Board of the National Pharmacy Association;

-- 12 members nominated by the Company Chemists’ Association
+- 12 members nominated by the Company Chemists’ Association;

-- a non-executive chairman
+- a non-executive chair.

 You can find out more about PSNC’s committee members below and the Regional Representatives can be contacted by email using the links below.
-You can also find out which PSNC Subcommittee each PSNC member works on here: PSNC Officers Subcommittees and Panels
+You can also find out which PSNC Subcommittee each PSNC member sits on here: PSNC Officers Subcommittees and Panels

 Mark Burdon, North East and Cumbria Regional Representative